Location and Manufacturing

 Q: How can I buy your products?

 A: Our products are sold directly through our website, bike shops, and through selected online stores.
 New products and sizes are being added regularly so check back often to look for updates.

 Q: I am a dealer and I would like to carry your products.
 Who should I contact?

 A: For dealer orders or sponsorship inquiries please contact firstname.lastname@example.org

 Q: How can I get updates on new products?

 Q: What shipping method do you use?

-A: All orders with free shipping (international and domestic) are shipped via the United States Postal Service (USPS) First Class Mail.
+A: Most orders are shipped via the United States Postal Service (USPS) First Class Mail.
 We also offer express shipping for an additional charge.

 Q: How long will it take for my order to arrive?